 Moisture content is expressed as a percentage and calculated as follows:

-Moisture content = Weight of the water in the wood
+Moisture content = Weight of the water in the

 Weight of the wood oven dry